ArnaudHemmerle/data-analysis-on-sirius/chapters/giwaxs/gidvis/about.md

 ## Why use GIDVis?

 There are not many software tools available for processing GIWAXS (Grazing Incidence Wide-Angle X-ray Scattering) data.
 GIDVis stands out by offering a user-friendly GUI, which is particularly convenient for non-experts in the field.
 This tutorial is designed to guide SIRIUS users in effectively using GIDVis to convert detector images into reciprocal space and analyze the positions of diffraction peaks.
+Note that out-of-plane integration of the GIWAXS data is not easy with GIDVis, and requires some extra data treatment, for example using Python.

 ## Please cite GIDVis!